 From 2011-2018, GRuB operated a high school program called GRuB School, where students would come to GRuB for a 3 period block-class each afternoon.
 Every summer, we've continued to run a job-training program for youth as well.

-All activities are based on four tenets found in our country’s best youth programs:
+All activities are based on these four "R's" found in our country’s best youth programs:

 - Responsibility: Does the program create opportunities for youth to take on real-world responsibility?

 - Relevance: Is it relevant to the lives of our youth participants?
 Is it relevant to our community?

 - Relationships: Are strong, trusting relationships built between youth and with their adult mentors?

 - Rigor: Is the work rigorous?
 Will it stretch youths’ capacity for commitment and hard work?

 The Focus of the GRuB Youth Program Curriculum

 Our proven curriculum centers on GRuB’s core themes of Farming Self, Farming Land, & Farming Community.
 The following curriculum activities work to meet this objective.